stompetower/frantic/jobs/README.md

 ```
 Notes:
 - The platforms at `046ACH` and `048ECH` are ONE AND THE SAME!!
 For technical reasons,
-only VERTICALLY moving platforms need to be described twice (address top position and address bottom position).
+only VERTICALLY hovering platforms need to be described twice (address top position and address bottom position).
 Also note that the `ID` is the same (is this example: `11`), so it's ONE moving platform!
 - The top and bottom positions (here `046ACH` and `048ECH`) are related like this:
 `top_address + (16 * amount_of_moving) = bottom_address`.
 Example: `046ACH + (16 * 36) = 048ECH`.
-- No more than 2 moving platforms can be visible at one time.
-When 2 moving platforms need to be
+- No more than 2 hovering platforms can be visible at one time.
+When 2 hovering platforms need to be
 visible at one time, ensure to use enemy type `6` and `7` (not `6` and `6`, also not `7` and `7`).
 So there can only by one type `6` and one type `7` (both hovering platforms) be visible at the same time.
 For other enemies (birds, spiders, etc) this constraint does not apply.